kuribas/cubicbezier/README.md

 is to support typography, but it may be useful for general graphics.

 Features implemented:

- * finding least squares approximation of a curve through some points
+ * least squares approximation of a curve through some points
  * finding tangents parallel to a vector
  * evaluating bezier curves and derivatives
- * finding curvature and radius of curvature
+ * curvature and radius of curvature
- * finding intersections between two curves
+ * intersections between two curves

 Features todo:

+ * self intersections
+ * finding inflection points and cusps
- * approximating an outline
+ * creating an approximate outline for a curve
  * creating paths from meta paths (as in D.E.Knuth's _metafont_)
  * adding and subtracting closed paths
  * removing overlap from paths